DaveDangereux/davevim/README.md

 - fix packer sync issues (half of updates fail to pull)
 - add git plugin similar to lazygit
 - add debugger
+- have the alpha dashboard display when there are no open buffers

 ## External Dependencies
 - unzip (for Mason)